Zimbabwe's Mugabe "well, on holiday" - officials

-HARARE Zimbabwean officials on Tuesday dismissed reports President Robert Mugabe was seriously ill in Singapore, saying he was well, on holiday there with his family and expected to return home this week.
+HARARE Zimbabwean officials on Tuesday dismissed reports that President Robert Mugabe was seriously ill in Singapore, saying he was well and on holiday there with his family, and was expected to return home this week.

-Chief spokesman for Mugabe's ZANU-PF party Rugare Gumbo told state television the reports were "lies meant to destabilise Zimbabwe" and the veteran leader would return home this week.

-Two other senior officials had also angrily denied reports by some international media that he was undergoing intensive treatment in a Singapore hospital and was fighting for his life.

 The 88-year-old president has been the subject of several health scares in recent years, with some reports saying he has prostate cancer, but in February interviews with state media he laughed off suggestions that he was seriously ill.

+"The president is well and away on a private holiday to help his daughter prepare for post-graduate studies, but we are expecting him home this week," said one of the two officials, who declined to be named.

-"Some sick and malicious people are spreading false stories about him being seriously ill while others are saying he is dead or dying out there," one ZANU-PF official said.
+"But some sick and malicious people are spreading false stories about him being seriously ill while others are saying he is dead or dying out there," he added.

+Asked whether the president had also used his 10-day visit to Singapore for a medical check-up, one of the officials said: "We are not going to be engaged over rumours, speculation and wishful thinking."

 A terse Zimbabwean government statement saying a weekly cabinet meeting set for Tuesday had been postponed to Thursday had fed the rash of media speculation about the president's health.
 Mugabe usually chairs cabinet meetings.